-Dr. Glenn Nielsen is the director of Placement, director of Vicarage and Deaconess Internships, and professor of Practical Theology at Concordia Seminary, St. Louis.
+Dr. Glenn Nielsen is director of Placement, director of Vicarage and Deaconess Internships, director of Certification and professor of Practical Theology at Concordia Seminary, St. Louis.

 Nielsen has been a faculty member since 1990.
 In 2007 he also assumed responsibilities of the internship program for the Seminary’s Deaconess Studies program.

 His areas of interest and expertise include communication, rhetoric and homiletics.
 Particularly, Nielsen has studied the use of creative means within a sermon.

 Nielsen has authored several articles, including pieces focused on preaching for the modern era and engaging worshipers.
 He has submitted several items for Concordia Pulpit Resources, including one article on sermon delivery and one on preaching in a series.
 He also has contributed several long-form articles to Concordia Theology on medicine, habitus, preaching and the Comfort Dog ministry.

 Nielsen and his wife, Sue, are handlers for Noah, a Lutheran Church Charities’ K-9 Comfort Dog.
 Noah travels to churches, schools, nursing homes, hospitals and events in the St. Louis area.
 He also can be deployed in disaster response situations.

-The Nielsens have four children — one of whom is in eternal rest with our Lord — and three grandchildren.
+The Nielsens have four children — one of whom is in eternal rest with our Lord — and four grandchildren.
 Nielsen enjoys caring for his yard and garden, doing crossword puzzles, taking Noah for daily walks and spending time with his family.